EXPERT PROMPTING MASTERCLASS

 Strategy 1: Chunking + Confirmation

-then you'll confirm your understanding.
-Then we execute one at a time.
+Task in 3 steps.
+I'll describe all, you confirm, then we execute one at a time.

-STEP 1: Analyze the data and identify 5 key trends
+STEP 1: Analyze data, identify 5 key trends

 STEP 2: For each trend, find 2 supporting examples

-STEP 3: Create a summary table with trends, examples, and implications
+STEP 3: Create summary table with trends, examples, implications

-Please confirm: What are you going to do in each step?
+Confirm: What are you doing in each step?

 [Wait for confirmation]